Jesmond, New South Wales: Schools

-Jesmond has access to a number of schools including, Heaton Primary, Jesmond Primary and the Jesmond Campus of Callaghan College.
+Jesmond has access to a number of schools, including Heaton Public School, Jesmond Public School and the Jesmond Senior Campus of Callaghan College.

 Shopping and transport

 Jesmond's commercial centre is situated on Blue Gum Road.
 There are a number of mixed businesses as well as a large shopping mall.
 The area serves Newcastle with a district centre function and as a transport junction with main roads in east–west and northern directions.

 Jesmond Central shopping centre (formerly Stockland Jesmond) is on Blue Gum Road, approximately 9 km west-north-west of the Newcastle CBD.
 The centre includes major stores such as Woolworths, Aldi and Big W, as well as over 60 specialty stores.
 The centre has parking for over 900 cars.

 Recreation and sport

 Jesmond Park and Heaton Park are Jesmond's two main public parks for sport events, complemented by the facilities at Callaghan Campus (Y11-Y12 only).
 Jesmond Park, situated with a bushland setting to its southern boundary, is a popular destination for family barbecues and wedding photography given its extensive rose garden.

 Jesmond Football Club, "The Rams", are the local soccer team based at Jesmond Park.
 The club was founded in 1928 and has a long and proud history.
 Heaton Park also features an oval-shaped concrete skateboarding bowl.